-Medicare rebates are available for up to 10 individual allied mental health services in a calendar year, up to 7 of which can be provided by video conference.
-The 10 services may consist of: GP focussed psychological strategies services (items 2721 to 2727); and/or psychological therapy services (items 80000 to 80015); and/or focussed psychological strategies - allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165).
+Medicare rebates are available for up to 10 individual allied mental health services in a calendar year.
+The 10 services may consist of: GP/medical practitioner focussed psychological strategies services (GP items 2721 to 2727 or medical practitioner items 283 to 287); and/or psychological therapy services (items 80000 to 80015); and/or focussed psychological strategies - allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165).

-Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and patient need) to a maximum of ten services per calendar year.
+Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and patient need) to a maximum of 10 services per calendar year.
 For the purposes of these services, a course of treatment will consist of the number of services stated in the patient's referral (up to a maximum of six in any one referral).

-Patients will also be eligible to claim up to 10 separate services within a calendar year, up to 7 of which can be provided by video conference, for group therapy services involving 6-10 patients to which items 80020 (psychological therapy - clinical psychologist), 80021 (psychological therapy by video conference - clinical psychologist), 80120 (focussed psychological strategies - psychologist), 80121 (focussed psychological strategies by video conference - psychologist), 80145 (focussed psychological strategies - occupational therapist), 80146 (focussed psychological strategies by video conference - occupational therapist), 80170 (focussed psychological strategies - social worker) and 80171 (focussed psychological strategies by video conference - social worker) apply.
+Patients will also be eligible to claim up to 10 separate services within a calendar year for group therapy services involving 6-10 patients to which items 80020 (psychological therapy - clinical psychologist), 80021 (psychological therapy by video conference - clinical psychologist), 80120 (focussed psychological strategies - psychologist), 80121 (focussed psychological strategies by video conference - psychologist), 80145 (focussed psychological strategies - occupational therapist), 80146 (focussed psychological strategies by video conference - occupational therapist), 80170 (focussed psychological strategies - social worker) and 80171 (focussed psychological strategies by video conference - social worker) apply.
 These group services are separate from the individual services and do not count towards the 10 individual services per calendar year maximum associated with those items.

-In the instance where a patient has received the 10 psychological therapy services (items 80000 to 80021), focussed psychological services-allied mental health services (items 80100 to 80171) or GP focussed psychological strategies services (items 2721 to 2727) available under the Better Access to Psychiatrists, Psychologists and General Practitioners through the Medicare Benefits Schedule initiative per calendar year and is considered to clinically benefit from some additional services, the patient may be eligible for Primary Health Networks (PHNs) funded psychological therapies if they meet relevant eligibility criteria for the PHN commissioned services.
+In the instance where a patient has received the 10 psychological therapy services (items 80000 to 80021), focussed psychological services -allied mental health services (items 80100 to 80171) or GP/medical practitioner focussed psychological strategies services (GP items 2721 to 2727 or medical practitioner items 283 to 287) available under the Better Access to Psychiatrists, Psychologists and General Practitioners through the Medicare Benefits Schedule initiative per calendar year and is considered to clinically benefit from some additional services, the patient may be eligible for Primary Health Networks (PHNs) funded psychological therapies if they meet relevant eligibility criteria for the PHN commissioned services.
 It is recommended that providers refer to their PHN for further guidance.

 Services provided by eligible clinical psychologists under these items must be within the specified time period within the item descriptor.
-The clinical psychologist must personally attend the patient face-to-face, or by video conference, for items 80001, 80011, 80021, 80101, 80111, 80121, 80126, 80136, 80146, 80151, 80161 and 80171.
+The clinical psychologist must personally attend the patient face-to-face, or by video conference for items 80001, 80011, 80021, 80101, 80111, 80121, 80126, 80136, 80146, 80151, 80161 and 80171.